Don’t have these devices?

 Take a Tour of the Book (2min.)

 A Resource for Students – This book is an opportunity to spend quality time with Visvamitrasana away from the pressures of a packed studio.
-If you are new to the pose, this is a comprehensive introduction and a resource you can revisit as needed.
+If you are new to this advanced yoga pose, this is a comprehensive introduction and a resource you can revisit as needed.
 If the pose unfolds for you naturally, this is a chance to refine and evolve your practice through dedicated self-study.

 A Guide for Teachers – The sage poses are as much a challenge to teach as to do.
 This volume includes the following resources for teachers: